Easy No-Roll Pie Crust

 Most often an ordinary pie crust is made of all-purpose flour and butter or some other type of fat and a drizzle of this or that to bind it together.

-With experience and hopefully not a hot summer day, this type of pie crust can be mastered and can be elegant.
+With experience and hopefully not a hot summer day, this type of pie crust can be mastered, is cookie-like delicious and a little rustic looking.

 No-Roll Pie Crust